rezarajan/sdc-behavioral-cloning/report.md

 As a baseline the car is driven around the tracks once.
 Then, since track 1 has a notable left-turn bias, it is driven around the track in the opposite direction.
 The same is done for track 2, but in this case it is driven in reverse to account for the downhill bias.

 In all sessions, three images are captured: a left, center and right camera image.
-This is done to increase the quantity of data captured, as is required for training neural networks.
+This is done to increase the quantity of data captured, as is required for proper training of neural networks.
 The steering angles are adjusted for the left and right images to account for the offset.

 Augmentations are not performed on the dataset, though this may be an area for improvement.
 Image flips have been tested, with adjusted steering angles, but in testing this has proven to reduce model performance in simulation; driving the track in reverse seemed to yield better results.